navjotsagoo/pcf-aws-govcloud/README.md

 > Create Volume --> select size: 500G --> name 'opsmanager-temp'

 ## Create a disk copy for each volume
-Launch a generic ubuntu VM in AWS Commercial us-east-1 region
+Launch a generic ubuntu vm in AWS commercial us-east-1 region.
+SSH into this vm.

 ### Stemcell
 Attach the `stemcell-source` disk to generic VM.
 Select volume --> Actions --> Attach Volume.